 - While the donuts are cooling, prepare the glaze.
 Sift the icing sugar into a medium bowl.
 Whisk in the lemon juice, and the zest of half a lemon.

-- Dunk the top of each donut into the bowl of icing for a couple seconds, then return the decorated donut back to the wire rack to allow any excess glaze to drip off.
+- Dunk the top of one donut into the bowl of icing, then press the top of the donut into the rainbow sprinkles.
+Return the decorated donut back to the wire rack to allow any excess glaze to drip off.
+Continue decorating the remaining donuts.

 Notes